Middlewich railway station: The site and line today

 The line through the station continues to be in operation; freight services regularly use the line through Middlewich to get from the West Coast Main Line at Sandbach and nearby Crewe to the Mid-Cheshire line at Northwich.

 The Crewe and Chester Line is known to flood during severe weather.
 When this happens, or during engineering work, the line is closed and some Avanti West Coast services between London, and are diverted through Middlewich instead.
 Transport for Wales services are replaced by buses instead and do not use the line.
 As the section where the station used to be remains dual-tracked on the otherwise single-tracked line, diverted Avanti West Coast services are timed for one service to wait at the station's location while another passes or may instead run via Warrington.
-Due to the line's low speed, travelling from Crewe to Chester via Middlewich takes approximately ine hour, compared to 20 minutes using the Crewe and Chester Line.
+Due to the line's low speed, travelling from Crewe to Chester via Middlewich takes approximately one hour, compared to 20 minutes using the Crewe and Chester Line.